AnthonyCxx/Notes-and-Writeups/VIM/Vim-Reference.md

 # A Keystroke Reference for Vim
-Replace anything that is both italicized and bolded.
+Replace anything that is both italicized and bolded. <br />
+Just as a note, underscores are considered letters, not characters. <br />

 ## Fundamental Commands
 | Key | Action |